Dec 21, 2022

 Doing the same task over and over again can be quite a chore.
-Scheduling cron jobs let users automate tasks on VPS hosting or any Unix-like operating system.
+Scheduling cron jobs let users automate tasks on virtual instance or any Unix-like operating system.
 This saves precious time, allowing users to focus on other essential tasks.

 In this comprehensive guide for beginners, you will learn the basics of cron jobs, including their types, syntax, special strings, and permissions.
 By the end of this article, you will be able to use cron jobs to schedule tasks more efficiently.

 Cron is a utility program that lets users input commands for scheduling tasks repeatedly at a specific time.
 Tasks scheduled in cron are called cron jobs.
 Users can determine what kind of task they want to automate and when it should be executed.

 Cron is a daemon – a background process executing non-interactive jobs.
 In Windows, you might be familiar with background processes such as Services that work similarly to the cron daemon.